Print this page E-mail

 More About SEED

-The SEED Project is in its twenty-sixth year of establishing teacher-led faculty development seminars that help create equitable multicultural and gender-balanced curricula by using inclusive pedagogies.
+The SEED Project is in its twenty-seventh year of establishing teacher-led faculty development seminars that help create equitable multicultural and gender-balanced curricula by using inclusive pedagogies.

 What do SEED leaders do?

 The primary participants of SEED seminars are public and private K-12 educators.
-In some cases, parents, college instructors, and administrators have also participated.
+In some cases, parents, college instructors, and administrators have also led SEED seminars.

 Educators connected to the SEED network testify that as a result of their SEED seminar experience, they listen to all voices, including their own, with widened attention.
 SEED participants are able to embrace with more confidence and competence the challenges and joys of the many kinds of diversity found in their own lives and in the lives of others, especially their students and colleagues.